-8/ PROCEDURES TO GRANT DATA SUBJECTS' RIGHTS (RIGHTS OF ACCESS, TO RECTIFY, TO BLOCK, TO ERASE, TO OBJECT)
+8/ PROCEDURES TO GRANT RIGHTS OF DATA SUBJECTS

+(Rights of access, to rectify, to block, to erase, to object)

 A distinction is being made between objective ("hard") and subjective ("soft") data in granting the right of rectification.
 If inaccurate hard data should be rectified following Article 14, the notion of inaccurate soft data refers to the fact that specific statements have been made by the data subject.
 In the case of soft data, the data subject may also ask to add his/her opinion to the file to ensure the completeness of the file in accordance with Article 14.